In the beautiful South Island of Aotearoa...

 In 2020 I joined up with Jenny Lee, artist and wonderful children’s book illustrator, to develop the Our Backyard children’s storybook series.
 We know that developing a sense of place is important to a child’s growing sense of belonging and identity.
 Generally children are eager to learn about their environment and through their experiences they come to know that they have connections to the physical world - that they are a part of, and share, a wider cultural life.
 Through our books we want to build children’s connections to Aotearoa - whether they live in New Zealand or not - we want them to remember Aotearoa’s stories, and to encourage a sense of adventure in years to come.

 In 2021 we completed a six-book South Island series based on adventures in Akaroa, Punakaiki, Rakiura Stewart Island, the Waitaki valley to Dunedin, Golden Bay, and a train trip to Picton .
-You can read about and purchase them at the Our Backyard Store
+Our children’s books cost $20 each.
+If you would like to purchase one contact me on fantailprint@icloud.com, or via the ‘contact’ box below.

 Marie Connolly Books